Pinterest Hidden ImagePinterest Hidden Image

 In the United States, the Early Intervention Program offers a free evaluation of infants and toddlers under the age of three (source).
 Where appropriate, they provide either in-home or daycare services.
 The Disabilities Education Act mandates that children ages three to five with ASD receive free services at local preschools.
 Grade school children undergo an additional assessment by their local school district to determine what assistance is needed for optimal success in school.

-Helpful interventions for ASD
+Helpful Interventions for ASD

 There are specific interventions that are helpful for those with autism spectrum disorder (source):